-Striker Miedema signs new Arsenal deal
+Striker Miedema signs new Arsenal contract

 "I do feel like I have got that at Arsenal.
 I feel like for me, winning titles with Arsenal will mean a lot more to me than winning them with another club at the moment.
 And that's what I obviously hope to achieve with Arsenal."

+Miedema, who has only won one WSL title and one FA Cup with the north London club, had been heavily linked with a move to European champions Barcelona after five years with the Gunners.

-Eidevall added: "Viv is a stellar talent and a hugely important player for this team, so it's fantastic news that she is staying with us.
+"Viv is a stellar talent and a hugely important player for this team, so it's fantastic news that she is staying with us," Eidevall said.

 "As a club, our ambition is to win titles and compete at the highest level - we know Viv's own ambitions are the same, and together we will give everything to achieve that."